qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

 Screenshot of the results of a SQL query in a lakehouse.

-Next you’ll review which customers are purchasing the most (in terms of quantity).
+Next you'll review which customers are purchasing the most (in terms of quantity).
 Paste the following query into the query editor and select Run:

 sql
 SELECT TOP 10 CustomerName, SUM(Quantity) AS TotalQuantity